TheNextGuy32/peace-of-westfalia/rules.md

 5-6: 	Place a 3 Province Principality

-Pick a province where there is space on the board for a contiguous Principality of the rolled size and place the Principality’s town; this is its capital, and the rest of its provinces must border its capital if possible.
-If not possible, the Principality’s provinces simply need to be contiguous.
+Pick a province where there is space on the board for a contiguous Principality of the rolled size and place the Principality's town; this is its capital, and the rest of its provinces must border its capital if possible.
+If not possible, the Principality's provinces simply need to be contiguous.
 If there is no space on the board for a contiguous Principality of the rolled size, place the largest Principality that can be placed.
 When only disconnected single provinces remain, fill in the remaining provinces with 1 province Principalities.
 Save Austria and Bavaria for if a Principality grows to more than 5 provinces.

 ### Place Diplomatic Influence